Yuanbo2020/SoundSCaper/Readme.md

-# LLM-SSD: Large Language Model and sound emotional quality network-based SoundScape Describer for soundscape caption
+# SoundScape Describer (SSD): Soundscape Captioning with Sound Emotional Quality Network and Large Language Model

 ## Introduction

-### 1. LLM-SSD Training steps
+### 1. SSD Training steps

 1\) Download and prepare the dataset in [Dataset_ARAUS](Dataset_ARAUS); ARAUS can be downloaded [ARAUS_repository](https://github.com/ntudsp/araus-dataset-baseline-models/tree/main).
 The labels of our annotated acoustic scenes and audio events are in [Dataset_ARAUS](Dataset_ARAUS).